reachchrisyoung/GRC-Risk-Assessment/README.md

 # Project Walkthrough

-For the purpose of this project, I will be using the findings from the Practical Audit I conducted, combined with threat modeling, to understand the risks involved with the organization.
+For the purpose of this project, I will be using the findings from an audit previously conducted, combined with threat modeling, to understand the risks involved with the organization.

 ### Step 1: Understanding Control Status